natelac/EuchrePy/README.md

 An implementation of Euchre designed to be easily extendible.
 The player input-output (IO) is separated from the game logic by a Player class.
 This project was created to develop and train AI and interface easily with a web app to display AI information and player IO.

 Also implements a euchre server that can be run on a linux computer.
+Up to four other players can connect to the server and play a game of euchre.

 ## Example